 If you or your business is involved in a legal dispute, you should consult a knowledgeable intellectual property attorney who can advise you of your legal rights and obligations, and can advocate for your interests.
-James G. Schwartz has practiced business and commercial law in the San Francisco Bay Area for almost 40 years.
-Contact us online or at (925) 463-1073 today to schedule a free and confidential consultation.
+Cirrus Law PC has practiced business and commercial law in the San Francisco Bay Area for almost 40 years.
+Contact us online or at (925) 463-1073 today to schedule an initial confidential consultation.

 More Blog Posts:

 Digital Music Service Shuts Down as Part of Copyright Lawsuit Settlement, Pleasanton Business & Commercial Law Blog, July 15, 2015

 Judge Rules in Favor of eBook Retailer in Copyright Claim Brought by Publishers, Pleasanton Business & Commercial Law Blog, January 30, 2015

 Use of a DMCA Takedown Notice to Enforce a Trademark Could Expose California Business to Sanctions, Pleasanton Business & Commercial Law Blog, July 15, 2014